lmfit/lmfit-py/doc/confidence.rst

     lmfit.printfuncs.report_ci(ci)

 If you compare the calculated error estimates, you will see that the regular estimate is too small.
-Now let's plot a coninfidance region:
+Now let's plot a confidence region:

 .. ipython:: python